Elaine Ikeda, Executive Director

 Piper McGinley, Associate Director

-Piper has more than a decade of experience in the development, implementation and management of community engagement initiatives.
-Piper co-designed the California Campus Compact-Carnegie Foundation Faculty Fellows: Service-Learning for Political Engagement Program (2007-2009) and California Campus Compact’s Youth to College Initiative (2006-2009).
-In addition to her role at California Campus Compact, Piper serves as the Interim Associate Director for Community-Campus Partnerships for Health (CCPH) and is the Deputy Director for Faculty for the Engaged Campus, a national three-year initiative of CCPH that seeks to legitimize and support community-engaged career paths in the academy by developing innovative competency-based models of faculty development, facilitating peer review and dissemination of products of community-engaged scholarship and supporting community-engaged faculty through the promotion and tenure process.
-Piper also has been responsible for the design, content and planning of CCPH’s introductory and advanced service-learning institutes and annual conference.
-Piper holds Bachelor of Arts degree in Peace and Conflict Studies from the University of California, Berkeley and a Master of Arts degree in International Peace and Conflict Resolution from The American University.
+Piper has been the Associate Director of California Campus Compact since 2006.
+She has nearly two decades of experience in the development, implementation and management of community engagement initiatives.
+Piper led the design & implementation of the California Campus Compact – Community Engagement Student Fellowship Program (2013 – current); and co-designed the California Campus Compact-Carnegie Foundation Faculty Fellows: Service-Learning for Political Engagement Program (2007-2009) and California Campus Compact’s Youth to College Initiative (2006-2009).
+Prior to her role at California Campus Compact, Piper served as the Associate Director for Community-Campus Partnerships for Health (CCPH) and was the Deputy Director for Faculty for the Engaged Campus, a national three-year initiative of CCPH that sought to legitimize and support community-engaged career paths in the academy by developing innovative competency-based models of faculty development, facilitating peer review and dissemination of products of community-engaged scholarship and supporting community-engaged faculty through the promotion and tenure process.
+Piper holds a Bachelor of Arts degree in Peace and Conflict Studies from the University of California, Berkeley and a Master of Arts degree in International Peace and Conflict Resolution from The American University.

 Liane Louie-Badua, Director of Public Relations

 Liane came to California Campus Compact to serve as Interim Associate Director from July through December 2010.
 Since January 2011, she moved into the role of Director of Public Relations, primarily tasked to building relationships, overseeing membership, the Executive Board, and the annual Richard E. Cone Award.
 Prior to joining CACC, Liane was a nonprofit consultant, foundation program officer, clinical psychologist and litigation paralegal in San Francisco and Honolulu.
-She holds a Bachelors of Art in Psychology from the University of California, Santa Cruz, a Masters of Science in Psychology from Boston University, and a Masters of Art and Ph.D. in Clinical Psychology from Pacific Graduate School of Psychology.
+She holds a Bachelors of Art in Psychology from the University of California, Santa Cruz, a Masters of Science in Psychology from Boston University, and a Masters of Art and Ph.D. in Clinical Psychology from Palo Alto University.
 She has decades of experience in the nonprofit sector and mental health field.